Narmadaw/narmada-wijerathne-skillsync/README.md

 As a job seeker, I want to use an automated resume checker to improve my resume's match with LinkedIn job posts, receive sentiment analysis insights, and get suggestions for modifications to increase my chances of landing relevant job opportunities.

-1. User login
-2. Uploading Resume
+1. Uploading Resume
-3. Extract LinkdIn or Indeed job posts
+2. Extract LinkdIn or Indeed job posts
-4. Sentiment Analysis
+3. Sentiment Analysis
-5. Job Matching
+4. Job Matching